-DISTANCE EDUCATION POLICY AND TECHNOLOGIES (APPROVAL PENDING)
+DISTANCE EDUCATION POLICY AND TECHNOLOGIES

 International College of Beauty Arts and Sciences courses offer distance education as a permanent method of delivery for the following courses (Cosmetology, Barbering, Manicuring and Esthetician).
-The institution's distance education policy is in compliance with all local, state and federal laws and regulations and National Accrediting Commission of Career Arts and Sciences (NACCAS) Standards and Criteria.
+The institution's distance education policy complies with all local, state and federal laws and regulations and National Accrediting Commission of Career Arts and Sciences (NACCAS) Standards and Criteria.